Carpool & Rideshare

 - Members accept email invitations from leaders to join a carpool.
 Upon acceptance of an invitation to join a carpool, any other carpool invitations shall become invalid.
 An application cannot be approved until all invited members have accepted their invitation to join.

 2. Invite Carpool Members

-Captains will not be able to submit the application for final approval until the following requirements are met:
+Applications will not be approved unless the following requirements are met:

-- There must be at least two carpool members (the captain and at least one member who has accepted an invitation).
+- There must be at least two carpool members (the leader and at least one member who has accepted an invitation).

-- Captains and members must pay all outstanding citations.
+- Leaders and members must pay all outstanding citations.

 - At least one vehicle must be registered with PTS at My Parking Account.